vorpalnet/blade/services/irouter/README.md

 ## Deployment

 Context root: `/irouter`.
-The WAR depends on the `vorpal-blade` shared library for Jackson, Nimbus OAuth SDK, and the other third-party JARs — do not remove the `<library-ref>` from `weblogic.xml`.
+The WAR depends on the `blade-shared` shared library for Jackson, Nimbus OAuth SDK, and the other third-party JARs — do not remove the `<library-ref>` from `weblogic.xml`.

 ## Javadocs